dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ```

-This gives us a modest speedup from 552 cycles to 549.
+This gives us a modest speedup from 552 cycles to 546.
 However,
-importantly, it makes the next change we do easier.
+importantly, it makes the next change we do easier --- writing the
+entire handler in assembly.

 ```
-0: rising	= 665 cycles
+0: rising	= 649 cycles
 1: falling	= 538 cycles
-2: rising	= 543 cycles
+2: rising	= 538 cycles
-3: falling	= 538 cycles
+3: falling	= 547 cycles
-4: rising	= 546 cycles
+4: rising	= 538 cycles
-5: falling	= 538 cycles
+5: falling	= 547 cycles
-6: rising	= 546 cycles
+6: rising	= 538 cycles
-7: falling	= 538 cycles
+7: falling	= 547 cycles
-8: rising	= 546 cycles
+8: rising	= 538 cycles
-9: falling	= 538 cycles
+9: falling	= 544 cycles
-10: rising	= 546 cycles
+10: rising	= 538 cycles
-11: falling	= 540 cycles
+11: falling	= 547 cycles
-12: rising	= 557 cycles
+12: rising	= 540 cycles
-13: falling	= 538 cycles
+13: falling	= 541 cycles
-14: rising	= 543 cycles
+14: rising	= 538 cycles
-15: falling	= 544 cycles
+15: falling	= 538 cycles
-16: rising	= 543 cycles
+16: rising	= 541 cycles
-17: falling	= 546 cycles
+17: falling	= 541 cycles
-18: rising	= 555 cycles
+18: rising	= 538 cycles
-19: falling	= 538 cycles
+19: falling	= 547 cycles
-ave cost = 549.299987
+ave cost = 546.650024
 ```

-In addition, if you look at the results we have massively reduced
-variance:
-  - Before we had a random jumps to 630 cycles.
-  - Whereas here other than the initial measurement, the cost bounces
-    between 538 to 555.
-Removing operations often cuts variance, though
-    in non-deterministic ways.

-I should have measured variance in addition to average --- it would
-be great if you do!

 ----------------------------------------------------------------------
-### Step 5: do it all in assembly
+### Step 7: do it all in assembly

 One big overhead: all the extra instructions used by the interrupt
-trampoline (`interrupt-asm.S:interrupt`) to save and restore registers
+trampoline (`interrupt-asm.S:interrupt`) to setup the machine state so
+that it can call the C handler (`int_vector`).
+Especially costly: The
+loads and stores used to save/restore registers.
-before calling `int_vector`.
-We now get rid of this.
+We now get rid of much of this overhead.

 One nice thing about trimming so many instructions is that now the
 interrupt handler machine code is tiny, which means we can easily just
-write it directly in assembly code.
+write it directly in assembly code and inline it into the trampoline
+code.
 (This dynamic is not uncommon!)

-The reason for doing so here is not that assembly isn't necesarily magic,
-but in this case it lets us:
+Advantages:
-  1. Inline the C interrupt handler into the assembly trampoline and then
+  1. Inline the C interrupt handler into the assembly trampoline removes
+     the jump to (and return from C code).
+Removing the control
+     flow instructions is good, and also reduces cache and prefetch
+     buffer problems.
+It also lets us more easily optimize across the
-     optimize across the boundaries.
-We've already seen how this
+     trampoline and inlined code.
+We've already seen how inlining C
-     helps the compiler, but it also helps hand optimization.
+     code helps the compiler, but it also helps hand optimization.

   2. Once we've done step 1, we can then play games with the registers
      that the C compiler can't necessarily.